skrodahl/NewTon/README.md

 ➷ **NewTon DC Tournament Manager** provides a clean, professional interface with offline-first design for reliable double-elimination darts tournaments.
 It runs entirely in your browser — no server, database, Internet connection, or installation required.

+🎯 **NewTon Chalker** is a companion x01 scoring app designed for tablets at the dartboard.
+Crash-proof with persistent match data, match history, and live statistics.
+Install as a PWA for a native app experience.

-🔒 **Total Privacy**: Your tournament data lives in your browser's localStorage, period.
+🔒 **Total Privacy**: Your tournament and match data lives in your browser's localStorage, period.
 We have a demo site, but even there your data never leaves your device.
 [Complete privacy by architecture](https://github.com/skrodahl/NewTon/blob/main/Docs/PRIVACY.md), not by policy.

 **[Download for offline use](https://github.com/skrodahl/NewTon/releases/latest)** or **[self-host with Docker](#-docker-deployment-self-hosting)**.